 Groin strains.
 A groin strain injury happens when you tear or pull a muscle in the area on either side of the body where the belly joins the legs.

 Quad strains.
 A quad strain happens when you overstretch or pull the big muscle that runs down the front of your thigh.

 - ACL tear

 ACL tears are a tear of the anterior cruciate ligament, which provides stability to the knee.
 ACL tears are more common among female soccer players due to the alignment of the female hips and knees.
 ACL tears occur when movements involve twisting the knee when rapidly changing direction.

 Concussions can result from heading the ball, player-to-head collisions, and falling.
 Symptoms can include dizziness, headaches, nausea, sensitivity to light, and blurred vision.

 Learn more about these injuries here.

-Unfortunately, we cannot fully prevent sports-related injuries.
-In any sport, you should never push through pain and continue playing because doing so could make your injury worse or cause it to heal incorrectly.
+Unfortunately, we cannot fully prevent soccer injuries.
+In any sport, you should never push through the pain and continue playing because doing so could make your injury worse or cause it to heal incorrectly.